Eschatologue/CM_wiki/docs/equipment/weapon/mastery.md

     **Prerequisite:** :weapon-prop-reach: **Reach** or :weapon-prop-versatile: **Versatile** property; No :weapon-prop-heavy: **Heavy** property

-    While holding the weapon, when you take the :rsc-a: **Dash** action, you can choose a creature that you can see and move torwards it in a straight line without provoking Opportunity Attack, and make one Melee attack against as part of the same action.
+    While holding the weapon, when you take the **:rsc-a: Dash**{ .rsc } action, you can choose a creature that you can see and move torwards it in a straight line without provoking Opportunity Attack, and make one Melee attack against as part of the same action.

 </div>